frederickjh/meos_wetkit_shiny/README.md

-WxT Shiny
+MEOS WxT Shiny
 =========
-Theme for the Drupal Installer to provide a more visually appealing first impression.
+Theme for the MEOS WxT Drupal Installer to provide a more visually appealing first impression with MEOS branding.

 Key Features
 ------------